ksqsf/pest-mode/README.md

 # Pest mode

 Pest mode provides a major mode for editing Pest files.
-It's still fledging, but you can try it and give me feedback to improve it.
+It also contains a few advanced features.

-Currently, pest-mode features:
+Pest-mode features:
 * Syntax highlighting
 * Indentation
 * Imenu integration
+* Eldoc integration (requires `pesta`)
 * Flymake integration for syntax checking (requires `pesta`)
+* Language studio, where you can experiment the grammar (requires `pesta`)

 This repo currently does NOT contain `pest-mode.el`, it's [here](https://github.com/ksqsf/emacs-config/blob/master/lisp/pest-mode.el).
 It's not ready yet, but I need a place for the `pesta` helper program.